Painting the landscape – the Art of Herbert F Royle

 Impressionist-style artwork is often seen as a contrast to realism which aims to recreate a scene perfectly.
 Impressionist works often capture a feeling.
 What feeling do the two paintings create for you?

-Which of the two paintings do you prefer?
+Which of the two Yorkshire scenes do you prefer?
 Why?

 Vocabulary